sameesin/cisco-csftd-on-aws/content/40_Deploy_FTD_FMC/3_Deployment.md

 ---
-title: "FTD and FMC Deployment"
+title: "FTD and FMC - Deployment"
 weight: 3
 ---

 ### STEPS
-Aim is to deploy Cisco Secure FTDv and FMCv instances on AWS through Terraform.
+Lets proceed with the deployment.
+The aim here is to deploy Cisco Secure FTDv and FMCv instances on AWS through Terraform.

 Navigate to the Cloud9 terminal and copy **instances.tf** file from the Resources folder to the Development folder.